logicalpeyote777/shcheck-ng/README.md

 ---

-## Contributions

-Contributions are welcome:

-- Header analysis improvements
-- Additional OSINT providers
-- Report enhancements
-- Packaging and automation

----

-If this project helps you, consider starring the repository.
+If this tool helps you:

+⭐ Star the repo on GitHub.